On-Campus Life

 www.uwlathletics.com

-The University of Wisconsin-La Crosse has a longstanding commitment to excellence in both the academic and physical development of its students, as memorialized in the University’s seal, which is emblazoned with the phrase "mens corpusque" ("mind and body").
+The University of Wisconsin-La Crosse has a longstanding commitment to excellence in both the academic and physical development of its students, as memorialized in the university’s seal, which is emblazoned with the phrase "mens corpusque" ("mind and body").
 The intercollegiate athletics program sponsors 21 sports competing as a member of the National Collegiate Athletic Association (NCAA) Division III, the National Collegiate Gymnastics Association (NCGA), and the Wisconsin Intercollegiate Athletic Conference (WIAC).
-UW-La Crosse’s rich history in intercollegiate athletics is highlighted by 73 national championships, 432 conference championships, and thousands of All-American performers.
-Just as importantly, UW-La Crosse’s student-athletes have set a high bar in the classroom, with a cumulative GPA that consistently ranks as the highest in the WIAC and, for 20 out of the last 21 years, has exceeded the GPA of UW-La Crosse’s general student body.
+UW-La Crosse’s rich history in intercollegiate athletics is highlighted by 79 national championships, 443 conference championships, and thousands of All-American performers.
+Just as importantly, UW-La Crosse’s student-athletes have set a high bar in the classroom, with a cumulative GPA that consistently ranks as the highest in the WIAC and, for 22 out of the last 23 years, has exceeded the GPA of UW-La Crosse’s general student body.
 The nearly 600 student-athletes competing in UWL Athletics embody the program’s mission: Building Champions.
 In Sport.
 In School.
 In Life.

 UW-La Crosse Athletics is committed to equal opportunity for student-athletes and staff.
 The program offers 12 women’s sports (basketball, cross country, golf, gymnastics, lacrosse, soccer, softball, swimming and diving, tennis, indoor and outdoor track and field, and volleyball) and nine men’s sports (baseball, basketball, cross country, football, swimming and diving, tennis, indoor and outdoor track and field, and wrestling).

-UWL Athletics is a member of the Division of Student Affairs and, as such, the director of athletics reports to the vice chancellor/dean of students.
+The director of athletics reports directly to the chancellor.
 Two faculty athletics representatives provide academic oversight to the athletic program.
 In keeping with the campus commitment to shared governance, an Athletics Committee comprised of students, faculty, and staff monitors and advises the program on budgetary matters.
 A Student-Athlete Advisory Committee that includes representatives from every sport program meets regularly and consults with the program’s leadership.

 Music activities